vinay630987/Netflix-Inspired-Streaming-Platform/README.md

 Usage

-    Browse Movies: Browse and search for movies using the TMDB API.
+    Movie Viewing: View movie details using the TMDB API.
-    User Authentication: Create an account or log in to save your favorite movies.
+    User Authentication: Create an account or log in to access more features.

 Contributing